nunet/device-management-service/types/README.md

 }
 ```

-- `Drives`: This contains properties of a virtual drive for Firecracker VM.
+- `types.Drives`: This contains properties of a virtual drive for Firecracker VM.
 ```
 type Drives struct {
 	DriveID      string `json:"drive_id"`